SkinnyCupid/SimpleDating/README.md

 2. Intended users are adults in US/Canada who are looking for long-term/short-term relationships.
 3. Goal is to match people quickly so they are off the platform living happily elsewhere.
 Maximizing total satisfied users instead of total active users.
 4. Maintenance will rely on periodic donations if there are actual users.
-5. I am inexperienced when it comes to designing data-intensive applications or working with large codebases collaboratively.
-In fact, I have zero industry experience and no one wants to hire me right now.
-Any feedback on my design and any code review is GREATLY appreciated.
+5. Any feedback on my design and any code review is GREATLY appreciated.
 6. There will be absolutely no monetization of user data at any point.
 Everything collected is strictly for matching purposes only and will be kept completely confidential.